munificent/journal/_posts/2010-08-31-type-checking-a-dynamic-language.md

 ---
 layout: post
 title: "Type-checking a Dynamic Language"
-tags: code java language magpie python
+categories: code java language magpie python
 ---
 If you're going down the strange path of building a language that's half- dynamic and half-static, one obvious question you have to answer is, "When the